ericelliott/rtype/README.md

 Intuitive structural type notation for JavaScript.

-> Dear JSDoc,
->
-> We've had some good times.
-> But it's over.
-I've moved on.
->
-> I've switched to Rtype.
-> Now my interface docs are alive!
->
-> ~ Eric

 ```js
 (param: Type) => ReturnType
 ```

-This repository is for the notation documentation and parser.

-If you're interested in using rtype to build interfaces in your standard JavaScript code, see [rfx](https://github.com/ericelliott/rfx).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->